-BSE in Electrical Engineering: Electrical or Electronics Engineering
+Bachelor of Science in Engineering: Electrical Engineering Emphasis

 A bachelor of science degree in engineering with a major in electrical engineering is the first step towards

-immediate employment or further study in electrical engineering
+immediate employment or further study in electrical or electronics engineering

 or many other fields (business, law, medicine or another engineering